 - 150 g-200 g (5.29 oz – 7.05 oz) of hazelnut cracknel OR chocolate sprinkles OR homemade hazelnut OR almond cracknel follow instructions below:

-Preparation of buttercream for Traditional Frankfurter Kranz Recipe:
+Preparation of the buttercream for the Traditional Frankfurter Kranz Recipe:

 Mix the pudding powder with some of the cold milk to dissolve it.
 Bring to boil with the rest of the milk and the sugar while stirring with a whisk.
 Take the pan off the heat and empty the pudding into a bowl right away, cover it with cellophane.
 (Wet one side of the cellophane wrap with water and cover the pudding with the wet side down.
 This will prevent a “skin” on top of the pudding from developing).
 Let the pudding cool down — but do not place it in the fridge.